ZhaoqingLiu/FuzzyTrees/README.md

 It has three features.

 - Firstly, FuzzyTrees is a supporting architecture for development.
-Based on the FuzzyTrees, you can quickly extend new components according to a particular fuzzy decision tree requirements and build your own complete algorithm solutions.
+Based on FuzzyTrees, you can quickly extend new components according to a particular fuzzy decision tree requirements and build your own complete algorithm solutions.

 - Secondly, FuzzyTrees provides a set of APIs for extending components.
 You can easily understand any algorithm as long as it follows these uniform APIs.